jeankhawand/odoo-apprise-support/README.rst

 To install this module, you need to:

-* Install via apprise lib via pip: `pip install apprise`
+* Install apprise lib via pip: `pip install apprise`
 * Download the module and add it to your Odoo addons folder.
 Afterward, log on to your Odoo server and go to the Apps menu.
 Trigger the debug mode and update the list by clicking on the "Update Apps List" link.
 Now install the module by clicking on the install button.

 Upgrade